testground/testground/ROADMAP.md

 - Effort: approx. 4 months
 - Delivery: Q1 2023

-**Why:** Testground proved itself useful multiple times over the years.
-Now we need bulletproof development processes to make the project sustainable and facilitate external contributions.
+**Why:** Testground proved itself valuable multiple times over the years.
+However, now we need bulletproof development processes to make the project sustainable and facilitate external contributions.

-Extra-care is taken on Testing and Stability: we are building a testing platform, our own testing must be irreprochable.
+Extra care is taken on Testing and Stability: we are building a testing platform, and Testground's testing must be impeccable.

 **Deliverables:**